gdescalzo/AWS_Technical_Challenge/README.md

 ### Design decisions

-> - Modular structure: all core components (VPC, subnets, IGW, SGs, etc.) are implemented via reusable modules.
+> - Modular structure: all core components (_VPC, subnets, IGW, SGs, etc._) are implemented via reusable modules.
 > - CIDR blocks are parameterized to support easy scaling.
 > - High availability is achieved using subnets across two AZs.
-> - ALB to ASG communication uses HTTPS (443) for simulated security context
+> - ALB to ASG communication uses HTTPS (_443_) for simulated security context

 ### Assumptions

-> - AWS region used is us-east-1 (modifiable via variables).
+> - AWS region used is us-east-1.
 > - EC2 AMI for Red Hat Linux is available in the selected region.
 > - Buckets images and logs are created and managed via Terraform.
 > - Apache installed via user-data shell script.